SchwarzIT/terraform-provider-stackit/docs/resources/rabbitmq_credential.md

   Devhttps://rabbitmq.api.eu01.dev.stackit.cloud

-  By default, production is used.To set a custom URL, set an environment variable STACKITrabbitmqBASEURL
+  By default, production is used.To set a custom URL, set an environment variable STACKITRABBITMQBASEURL
 ---

 # stackit_rabbitmq_credential (Resource)